The Best States for Psychologists

 Utah reports a high need for mental healthcare providers, along with strong job projections for the next decade.
 Paired with the state’s above-average rate of reported mental illness, Utah ranks as number one for the best state for psychologists.

-Recently, Utah’s legislature passed laws to expand the number of mental health providers, including updates to telehealth regulations and licensing restrictions.
-That should help the state meet its above-average unmet need for mental health care, which stands at 9.3% compared to a national average of 6.2%.
+Recently, Utah’s legislature passed laws to expand the number of mental health providers, including expanding the prescribing authority of psychologists.
+That should help the state address its above-average unmet need for mental health care, which stands at 35.9% compared to a national average of 28.2%, according to Kaiser Family Foundation (KFF) data.
 And thanks to Utah’s low cost of living, psychologists’ salaries go further in the state.

 - Median Annual Salary Adjusted for Cost of Living: $87,058